 Minh, who has 10 years experience in two-wheel travel, says tourists prefer home-stays, which help them learn more about the lives of ethnic groups such as Mong, Tay, Dao, and Nung in the typical northwestern provinces.

 After a 220km, seven-hour ride from Ha Noi, travellers arrive in Vu Linh Village, Yen Binh District where they spend their first night with the Dao people.

 The village, which has welcomed 400 foreign tourists since the start of this year, offers breathtaking views from a footpath that snakes around a 200sq.km lake.

 “I’m sure that you are invited to drink at any house.
 Hosts in the rustic village warmly welcome all guests,” said the guide.

-“Travellers love to stay in stilted houses with palm roofs and fresh air off the lake.
-Visitors find a quite country life where they are offered traditional Dao food including grilled fish, beef, chicken and the most favourite – tofu.”
+“Travellers love to stay in stilted houses with palm roofs and fresh air of the lake.
+Visitors find a quiet country life where they are offered traditional Dao food including grilled fish, beef, chicken and the most favourite – tofu.”

 Touring Ha Giang

 Ha Giang is best seen by motorcycle, featuring roads that zigzag up and down hills 1,000m above sea level but the company has more than 150 itineraries to offer riders in Viet Nam.